-The undersigned hereby appoints Steven D. Rutin and Adam Logal, and each of them severally, as proxies of the undersigned, each with full power to appoint his substitute, to represent the undersigned at the Annual Meeting of Stockholders of OPRO Heelth, Inc., "COPRO" or the "Company" to be held via a live webcast over the Internet at www.proxydoss.com/OPRO in Morah 20, 2024, beginning at 11:00 a.m., Eastern Time, and at any edjournments thereoft, and to valve the line webcast all shares of common stock of the Company held of record by the undersigned at the close of business on February 13, 2024, in accordance with the instructions set forth on this proxy card and, in their discretion, to vote such shares on any other business as may propely come before the meeting and on matters incident to the conduct of the meeting.
-Any proxy heretofore given by the undersigned with respect to such stock is hereby revoked.
+The undersigned hereby appoints Steven D. Rubin and Adam Logal, and each of them severally, as proxies of the undersigned, each with full power to appoint his substitute, to represent the undersigned at the Annual Meeting of Stockholders of OPKO Health, Inc. (OPKO' or the "Company") to be held via a live webcast over the Internet at www.proxydocs.com/OPK on March 28, 2024, beginning at 11:30 a.m., Eastern Time, and at any adjournments thereod, and to vote via the live webcast all shares of common stock of the Company held of record by the undersigned at the does of business on February 13, 2024, in accordance with the instructions set forth on this proxy card and, in their discretion, to vote such shares on any other business as may properly come before the meeting and on matters incident to the conduct of the meeting.
+Any proxy heretofore given by the undersigned with respect to such shorks hereby revoked.

 THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED IDENTICAL TO THE BOARD OF DIRECTORS RECOMMENDATION.
 This proxy, when properly executed, will be voted in the manner directed herein.
-In their discretion, the Named Proxies are authorized to vote upon such other metters that may properly come before the meeting or any adjournment or postponement thereof.
+In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the meeting or any adjournment or postponement thereof.

 You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
-The Named Proxies cannot vote your shares unless you sign (on the reverse side) and return this cerd.
+The Named Proxies cannot vote your shares unless you sign (on the reverse side) and return this card.